Derek Jeter: Minor leagues

 Jeter played four seasons in Minor League Baseball, formally known as the National Association of Professional Baseball Leagues (NAPBL).
-Jeter began the 1992 season with the Gulf Coast Yankees of the Rookie-level Gulf Coast League, based in Tampa, Florida.
-In his first professional game, Jeter failed to get a hit in seven at-bats, going 0-for-7, while striking out five times.
+He began the 1992 season with the Gulf Coast Yankees of the Rookie-level Gulf Coast League, based in Tampa, Florida.
+In his first professional game, he failed to get a hit in seven at-bats, going 0-for-7, while striking out five times.
 Jeter continued to struggle during the rest of the season, batting .202 in 47 games.
-Manager Gary Denbo benched Jeter in the season's final game to ensure his average would not drop below .200, known in baseball as the Mendoza Line.
-Homesick and frustrated by his lack of success, Jeter accrued $400-per-month phone bills from daily calls to his parents.
+Manager Gary Denbo benched him in the season's final game to ensure his average would not drop below .200, known in baseball as the Mendoza Line.
+Homesick and frustrated by his lack of success, he accrued $400-per-month phone bills from daily calls to his parents.

 The Yankees promoted Jeter to the Greensboro Hornets of the Class A South Atlantic League (SAL) to give him more at-bats.
 He batted .247 in his first 11 games with Greensboro, and struggled defensively, making nine errors in 48 chances.
 Weighing 156 lbs, Jeter had a scrawny appearance that did not match his reputation as the Yankees' future leader.
 Jorge Posada and Andy Pettitte, who played for the Hornets that season, at first questioned the hype surrounding Jeter, but recognized his talent and poise.

 Jeter focused the next offseason on his fielding.
-Baseball America rated Jeter among the top 100 prospects in baseball before the 1993 season, ranking him 44th.
+Baseball America rated him among the top 100 prospects in baseball before the 1993 season, ranking him 44th.
 Returning to the Hornets in 1993, his first full season of professional baseball, Jeter hit .295 with five home runs, 71 RBIs, and 18 stolen bases; SAL managers voted him the "Most Outstanding Major League Prospect" in the league.
-He finished second in the SAL in triples (11), third in hits (152), and 11th in batting average, and was named to the postseason All-Star team.
-Jeter committed 56 errors, a SAL record.
+He finished second in the SAL in triples (11), third in hits (152), and 11th in batting average, and was named to the postseason All-Star team. he committed 56 errors, a SAL record.
 Despite this, he was named the SAL's Best Defensive Shortstop, Most Exciting Player, and Best Infield Arm by Baseball America.